kamilalli84/kamil-code/README.md

 #This code is confirmed as clean
 #Code is ready for merge to master branch
 #Please do not make any changes to the master branch

+Added SSH key to github repo
+See the difference between HTTPS and SSH